OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

         # export GEM_HOME=/usr/share/one/gems/
         # gem install --install-dir /usr/share/one/gems/ --bindir /usr/share/one/gems/bin/ --no-document --conservative $GEM_NAME

 Several OpenNebula components depend on Ruby and specific Ruby libraries (gems).
-They are distributed alongside with the OpenNebula, but available to and used exclusively by the OpenNebula.
-For the advanced usage, you can use following commands to install all Ruby libraries system-wide and enforce OpenNebula to use them:
+They are distributed alongside OpenNebula but are available to and used exclusively by OpenNebula.
+For advanced usage, you can use the following commands to install all Ruby libraries system-wide and enforce OpenNebula to use them:

 .. prompt:: bash # auto